SignalK/specification/gitbook-docs/data_model.md

 The JSON message format is supported across most programming environments and can be handled with any convenient library.

 On micro-controllers with limited RAM it is wise to read and write using streaming rather than hold the whole message in precious RAM.
-There is an implementation of Signal K JSON streaming on an Arduino Mega (4K RAM) in the related Freeboard project, which will be released in Signal K eventually.
+There is an implementation of Signal K JSON streaming on an Arduino Mega (4K RAM) in the related [Freeboard project](https://github.com/rob42/FreeboardPLC_v1_2).